monalighosh/react-search-filter/README.md

-# React search filter
+# React People Finder App

-A simple search component which searches from a list of data using react.
+A simple search component which searches from a list of people using react.

 [Live demo](https://monalighosh.github.io/react-search-filter/)